 Bigstock

 The next step in a proactive job search is to learn more about the organization and determine if it is a place you really want to work.
 There are a number of ways to do this.
 The first thing to do is to visit the company website and go to the "About Us" section.
-You can review the company history, products, and services, and make sure you check out the "News" and "Press Releases" sections to see the latest newsworthy events.
+You can review the company's history, products, and services, and make sure to check out any press releases to see the latest newsworthy events.

-Make sure you look at their blog, too—if they have one—as it gives you a good idea of their areas of expertise and corporate culture.
-Also, check out all of their social media accounts to get a better idea of the company culture, and remember to follow them.
+Make sure you look at the company's blog too—if it has one—as it gives you a good idea of the company's areas of expertise and corporate culture.
+Also, check out its social media accounts to get a better idea of the company culture, and remember to follow them.

 Also, there are a number of excellent tools like Glassdoor that provide anonymous reviews of thousands of companies, salaries being paid, reviews of the corporate culture, and evaluations of top executives.
 Sometimes they will even show you questions that are asked in an interview.
 It's a good idea to research companies on this site and on similar sites during your proactive job search.